brunoasm/varKoder/README.md

 ##### folder input format

-In this format, each taxonomic entity is represented by a folder, and with that folder there are folders for each sample.
+In this format, each taxonomic entity is represented by a folder, and within that folder there are subfolders for each sample.
 The latter contains all read files associated with a sample.

-Folder names must correspond to species names and sample ids, respectively.
+Higher-level folder names must correspond to the desired names, and subfolder names must correspond to sample IDs.
 Sequence file names have no constraint, other than explicitly marking if they are read 1 or 2 in case of paired reads.
-Any of the default naming conventions should work, as long as the root name of paired files is the same.
+Any of the default naming conventions for paired reads should work, as long as the root name of paired files is the same.

 Species and sample names cannot contain the following characters: `@` and `+`.

-For example, let's assume that you have data for 2 species, and for each species you sequenced for samples.
+For example, let's assume that you have data for 2 species, and for each species you sequenced four samples.
 The files could be structured, for example, like this:

 - sequence_data
    - Species_A
        - Sample_1234
           - 1234.R1.fq.gz
           - 1234.R2.fq.gz
+          - 1234_run2_R1_.fq.gz
+          - 1234_run2_R2_.fq.gz
        - Sample_1235
           - 1235_1.fq
           - 1235_2.fq